eriksjolund/mariadb-podman-socket-activation/README.md

 ### Create a new MariaDB instance listening on a UNIX socket

-To create the new MariaDB instance _foobar_
+Create a UNIX socket from which the new MariaDB instance _foobar_ will be started via _socket activation_:

 ```
 systemctl --user start mariadb-unix@foobar.socket